This post may contain affiliate links, from which we earn an income.

 - Long guarantee – Separett offer a five year guarantee on the Tiny, meaning you have peace of mind if anything does go wrong.

-We love our Separett Tiny Compost Toilet and after living with it on the road for several weeks, we’ve found using it really easy, and disposing of the waste pretty simple, even in the UK.
+We love our Separett Tiny Compost Toilet and after living with it on the road, we’ve found using it really easy, and disposing of the waste pretty simple, even in the UK.

 This is a high-quality product, well-made and beautifully designed and will certainly enhance your bathroom experience on the road!